- Distinguish between concepts and prototypes

 Natural and Artificial Concepts

 In psychology, concepts can be divided into two categories, natural and artificial.
 Natural concepts are created “naturally” through your experiences and can be developed from either direct or indirect experiences.
 For example, if you live in Essex Junction, Vermont, you have probably had a lot of direct experience with snow.
 You’ve watched it fall from the sky, you’ve seen lightly falling snow that barely covers the windshield of your car, and you’ve shoveled out 18 inches of fluffy white snow as you’ve thought, “This is perfect for skiing.”
 You’ve thrown snowballs at your best friend and gone sledding down the steepest hill in town.
 In short, you know snow.
 You know what it looks like, smells like, tastes like, and feels like.
 If, however, you’ve lived your whole life on the island of Saint Vincent in the Caribbean, you may never have actually seen snow, much less tasted, smelled, or touched it.
 You know snow from the indirect experience of seeing pictures of falling snow—or from watching films that feature snow as part of the setting.
-Either way, snow is a natural concept because you can construct an understanding of it through direct observations or experiences of snow (Figure 3).
+Either way, snow is a natural concept because you can construct an understanding of it through direct observations, experiences with snow, or indirect knowledge (such as from films or books) (Figure 3).

 An artificial concept, on the other hand, is a concept that is defined by a specific set of characteristics.
 Various properties of geometric shapes, like squares and triangles, serve as useful examples of artificial concepts.
 A triangle always has three angles and three sides.
 A square always has four equal sides and four right angles.
 Mathematical formulas, like the equation for area (length × width) are artificial concepts defined by specific sets of characteristics that are always the same.
 Artificial concepts can enhance the understanding of a topic by building on one another.
 For example, before learning the concept of “area of a square” (and the formula to find it), you must understand what a square is.
 Once the concept of “area of a square” is understood, an understanding of area for other geometric shapes can be built upon the original understanding of area.
 The use of artificial concepts to define an idea is crucial to communicating with others and engaging in complex thought.
 According to Goldstone and Kersten (2003), concepts act as building blocks and can be connected in countless combinations to create complex thoughts.